401(k) ROLLOVERS AS BUSINESS START UPS (ROBS)

 Q. How much does it cost?

-A. Whether you go direct with Tenet Financial Group or allow Fund My Franchise to serve you, the fee is the same.
-We charge $4,995 to design and install the 401(k) Profit Sharing Plan.
-The Tenet Financial Group annual Administration Fee is billed monthly at $120, starting the month after the effective date of the plan.
+A. Fund My Franchise charges $4,995 to design and install the 401(k) Profit Sharing Plan.
+The 3rd Party Administrator (Tenet Financial Group's) annual Administration Fee is billed monthly at $120, starting the month after the effective date of the plan.

 Q. How long does this process take?